 The PSALT movement is constantly growing.
 There are a number of working groups focused on various tasks that encourage a biblically faithful expression of our Christian discipleship and witness.
 Here are some of our leaders and contacts across the country:

-Chris Little, Kevin Livingston, Jim Statham, Martin Kreplin, Calvin Brown, Alex MacLeod, Derek Krunys, Duncan Cameron, George Malcolm, Luke Vanderkamp, Daniel MacKinnon, Harold Hunt, Nan St. Louis, John Wilson, Bartholomew Alexander, and Meridyth and Gavin Robertson.
+Chris Little, Kevin Livingston, Jim Statham, Martin Kreplin, Calvin Brown, Alex MacLeod, Derek Krunys, Duncan Cameron, George Malcolm, Luke Vanderkamp, Daniel MacKinnon, Harold Hunt, Nan St. Louis, John Wilson, and Meridyth and Gavin Robertson.